REGISTRATIONS ARE NOW OPEN AND CONFERENCE PROGRAMME IS AVAILABLE ONLINE

 Introductory Day 22 October 2019

-The Introductory Day, as it says provides an opportunity to explore resilience through modelling and implementation in a series of presentations by Younger members as well as understanding what good looks like presented by those who have experienced it.
-An informal Evening Social at The Botanical Gardens, welcomes delegate to Delft.
+The Introductory Day provides those without budget or time available to attend the full conference with an effective and efficient opportunity to explore resilience through modelling and implementation as well as understanding what good looks like presented by those who have experienced it.
+An informal evening social at The Botanical Gardens, welcomes delegate to Delft.

 These two days are filled with experts from around the world presenting on how resilience is embedded into the organisation, and the whole life-cycle, from Concept, System Development; Architecture; Design and Implementation.
 Key threats to the systems of today, such as Cyber, will be discussed.
 The final conference session with focus on the future development and the innovations which will create new challenges as well as providing the potential to take the performance of the Railway to another level.

 An Exhibition area also provides the opportunity to engage with suppliers and interact with some of their railway solutions between sessions.
 Opportunities to ask questions of the presenters and to discuss key themes are built into the programme as well as networking events each evening in the beautiful town of Delft.